GLOBAL MARKETS-Dollar, shares gain on Yellen speech, U.S. GDP

 “What the market latched on to with Yellen’s speech on Thursday is that she’s in the 2015 camp for a rate hike.
 If the domestic economy holds in there, they are going to hike in December,” Oubina said.

-MSCI’s all-country world index pared about half its gains to advance 0.46 percent after Wall Street turned mixed.
+MSCI’s all-country world index pared gains after Wall Street turned mixed.
 Earlier in Asia, some markets were in the red after data showed Japan slipping back into deflation.

 An afternoon slide in biotech stocks, however, pulled the Nasdaq down and the S&P 500 to trade slightly below break-even.